To begin, a few new GMAT Sentence Correction practice questions.

 Things are not so obvious in a sentence in which the qualifying “of” preposition is implied by something, usually another “of” prepositional phrase, somewhere earlier in the sentence.

-Some of the X blah blah blah, but none is/are ….
+Most of the X blah blah blah, but some is/are ….

 It’s not unusual to have one indefinite pronoun in the first half of the sentence with a qualifying “of” prepositional phrase, and then a second indefinite pronoun in the second half, implicitly referring to the same qualifying prepositional phrase.
 We have to look for the indefinite in the first half, and identify the appropriate object of the “of” preposition: that noun will determine whether the indefinite in the second half of the sentence is singular or plural.

-Some of the cars blah blah blah, but none are …..
+Most of the cars blah blah blah, but some are …..

-Some of the gasoline blah blah blah, but none is ….
+Most of the gasoline blah blah blah, but some is ….

 More on S-V agreement